-The faster you drive the longer it takes your vehicle to stop.
+The faster you drive, the longer it takes your vehicle to stop.

-- the traffic conditions
+- traffic conditions

-- the type and conditions of the road
+- type and conditions of the road

-- the weather conditions
+- weather conditions

-- the capabilities of your vehicle
+- capabilities of your vehicle

-- your own driving ability.
+- your own driving ability

 Speed restrictions for your licence

-Learner licence holders are restricted to a maximum speed of 80km/h unless accompanied by a licensed driving instructor.
+Learner licence holders are restricted to a maximum speed of 80km/h - unless accompanied by a licensed driving instructor.